openactive/dataset-utils/README.md

 # dataset-utils
-A collection of JavaScript functions to read and parse OpenActive DataCatalogs and Dataset Sites
+A collection of JavaScript functions to read and parse OpenActive Data Catalogs and Dataset Sites